ibm-client-engineering/solution-satellite/Satellite Resources/README.md

 Create an SSH key in IBM Cloud VPC named `<ssh key name>`.

 > You need one in each region you want to provision to.
 For the example below make sure you've at least created one in us-east!

+### Create COS resource for targetted resource group

+1. Go to satellite environement in <a href="https://cloud.ibm.com/" target="_blank">IBM Cloud Console</a>
+2. Click "Resources" in the side menu and click "Create Resource"
+3. Search "Object Storage"  and select:
+    * Infrastructure: "IBM Cloud"
+    * Pricing Plan: "Standard"
+4. Populate COS name and appropriate resource group in which satellite location is being built in
+5. Click "Create"

 ### Create terraform input variable file